dWALIDb/Comunication-protocols-with-vhdl/README.md

 sampled at falling edge.

 The implementation is not very diferent that UART just that the clock is generated from system clock and according to cpol and cpha, and that the generated clock is detected by the reciever at the correct time.
+For SCLK the generation is by counting 16 clk cycles of the system clk for each pulse of SCLK.
+This is called oversampling making the data more robust against noise.